fizzed/jne/README.md

    executable is not found/included.
 Useful in the case where an x86 executable is good for either architecture and you want to save space by not including both versions in your JAR.
- - Support for .dll/.so resources by simply disabling "appendExeOnWindows" option when searching for an executable.

 ### Demo